Yo-gurts/AL-QBC/README.md

 # AL-QBC
-the implementation of  Query by Committee(QBC) algorithm of Active Learning
+the implementation of  Query by Committee(QBC) algorithm of Active Learning for gas classification